-How to Get a Mutual Consent Divorce in Maryland
+How to Get a Mutual Consent Divorce in Maryland (UPDATED: July 2018)

-As of October 2015, Maryland now has a new grounds for divorce: Mutual Consent.
-Under the new law, couples without minor children in common are able to to skip the 12-month separation period previously required to obtain a no-fault absolute divorce, as long as the couple can reach agreement about how marital property will be divided.
-The introduction of mutual consent divorce is significant, as it marks a step forward in making it easier for couples to get divorced in Maryland.
+In October 2015, Maryland introduced a new grounds for divorce: Mutual Consent.
+Under the 2015 law, couples without minor children in common became eligible to get a mutual consent divorce, enabling them to skip the 12-month separation period previously required to obtain a no-fault absolute divorce, as long as the couple was able to reach agreement about how marital property would be divided.
+However, this law has recently changed….

+The introduction, and expansion, of divorce by mutual consent is significant, as it marks a major step forward in making it easier for couples to get divorced in Maryland.
 Historically, Maryland divorce law was designed to discourage married couples from getting divorced by making the process difficult, lengthy, and, many times, extremely costly.
 However, Maryland has made a noticeable shift away from that concept of discouraging divorce in the last few years, evidenced by recent changes to divorce legislation.
 In addition to the introduction of divorce by mutual consent in 2015, Maryland also waived the requirement for third party witness corroboration in 2016.

-2. How Do I File for a Mutual Consent Divorce in Maryland?
+1. How Do I File for a Mutual Consent Divorce in Maryland?

 In simple terms, qualifying couples who wish to file for a mutual consent divorce must do the following 3 things: